Introduction

 Level 1

-• Burrow Elocutionist: Very situational.
+• Burrow ElocutionistCRB: Very situational.

-• Empathetic Plea: Absolutely spectacular for any Face build.
+• Empathetic PleaAPG: Absolutely spectacular for any Face build.
 However, it becomes less effective as fights progress and you take actions which other creatures might percieve as “hostile”.
 The term “hostile” isn’t clearly defined here, but as a GM I would rule that anything which adversely affects a creature or which assists another creature in doing something harmful to the creature (such as buffing an ally who is attacking an enemy creature) would count as hostile.
 So standing in the back and casting buffs and healing spells wouldn’t be a loophole to abuse this feat.

 Level 5

-• Project Persona: Too situational.
+• Project PersonaCRB: Too situational.

 Level 9

-• Vivacious Conduit: This could be a lot of hit points once your Constitution is high.
+• Vivacious ConduitCRB: This could be a lot of hit points once your Constitution is high.
 If you’re at 18 Constitution by the time you take this, you’re healing 16 hit points every time that you rest for 10 minutes.
-There doesn’t appear to be a limit on how often you can use this, so if you have time you can just sit around and return to full hit points.
+There doesn’t appear to be a limit on how often you can use this, so if you have time, you can just sit around and return to full hit points.
 Of course, by this level you should have ample healing resources, so this is hardly essential.
-If your party relies heavily on Medicine for hit point restoration you might use this to make that time more effective, but since Treat Wounds doesn’t have a limitation on how often it can be used there’s little reason to take this when you could just spend more time being subjected to Treat Wounds.
+If your party relies heavily on Medicine for hit point restoration, you might use this to make that time more effective, but since Treat Wounds doesn’t have a limitation on how often it can be used there’s little reason to take this when you could just spend more time being subjected to Treat Wounds.
 Amusingly, there isn’t a floor on the hit points, so by a pedantic, RAW reading of the rules you can kill yourself if you go to sleep with a negative Constitution modifier.

 Level 13